SruthiPuli/InsightPDF---RAG-Powered-AI-Chatbot/README.md

 This chatbot built with **Streamlit, LangChain, HuggingFace embeddings, FAISS, and Groq LLM.**

-You can check it out and try it live here:
 **Live Demo :** [(https://insightpdf---rag-powered-ai-chatbot.streamlit.app/)](https://insightpdf---rag-powered-ai-chatbot.streamlit.app/)

 ## Table of Contents